kimmo1019/JAE/README.md

 ## Citation

-If you use JAE in your word, please kindly consider citing the following two works.
+If you use JAE in your work, please kindly consider citing the following two works.

 [1] Liu Q, Chen S, Jiang R, et al. Simultaneous deep generative modelling and clustering of single-cell genomic data[J].
 Nature machine intelligence, 2021, 3(6): 536-544.